Zurich Insurance Group: Zurich Insurance Group (since 2012)

 In November 2021, Zurich signed an acquisition agreement with Texas-based Special Insurance Services.

 On 3 January 2022, Zurich Insurance Group announced that its Italian subsidiary, Zurich Investments Life S.p.A. had agreed to sell its life and pension back book to the Portuguese insurer and wealth management platform GamaLife – Companhia de Seguros de Vida, S.A.
 (GamaLife), for an undisclosed sum.
 Zurich said the transaction was expected to release approximately $1.2bn (£907m, €1bn) of capital.

-In March 2022, Zurich Insurance Group retired the short logo (a white Z in a blue circle) due to the symbol becoming associated with the Russian invasion of Ukraine.
+In March 2022, following the Russian invasion of Ukraine, Zurich Insurance suspended the use of its logo containing an encircled "Z" on social media due to the association of an enclosed "Z" as support of Russian violence against Ukrainians.

 Core business segments

 General Insurance

 Zurich's General Insurance business serves individuals, small and medium-sized businesses and major multinational corporations with motor, home, and commercial products and services.

 Global Life

 Zurich's Global Life business offers life insurance, savings, investment and pension products.
 In the United States life insurance is issued by Zurich American Life Insurance Company with offices in Schaumburg, Illinois; Overland Park, Kansas; and New York City.